wso2/docs-is/en/docs/fragments/travelocity.md

         5.  **Enable Signature Validation in Authentication Requests and Logout Requests**

     !!! tip
-        For more information on other advanced configurations refer, [Advanced SAML Configurations](../../guides/login/saml-app-config-advanced/).
+        For more information on other advanced configurations, refer [Advanced SAML Configurations](../../guides/login/saml-app-config-advanced/).

 5. Click **Register** to save the changes.